jsummers/deark/technical.md

     $ sudo cp deark /usr/local/bin/

-For Microsoft Windows, the project files in proj/vs2008 should work for Visual Studio 2008 and later.
+For Microsoft Windows, the project files in proj/vs2019 should work for sufficiently new versions of Micrsoft Visual Studio.
 Alternatively, you can use Cygwin.

 ## Developer notes ##